sudhirj/slicy/README.md

 func Filter[S ~[]T, T any](slice S, predicate func(value T, index int, slice S) bool) S
 ```

-Filter iterates over the elements of `slice`, returning an array of all elements
+Filter iterates over the elements of `slice`, returning a slice of all elements
 that the `predicate` returns true for.

 #### func  Find